ajith-ramanath/ImplyDeployAWS/README.md

-# ImplyDeployAWS
+# ImplyDeployAzure
-Terraform to Deploy Imply on AWS
+Terraform to Deploy Imply on Azure Kubernetes (AKS)